 Life Expectancy for Malignant Peritoneal Mesothelioma

-- Average Life Expectancy: The average life expectancy for a peritoneal mesothelioma patient is 31 to 67 months.
-This significant improvement is largely due to the effectiveness of a treatment known as cytoreductive surgery combined with hyperthermic intraperitoneal chemotherapy (HIPEC).
+• Life Expectancy: The life expectancy of a peritoneal mesothelioma patient is 31-67 months.
+Such progress is thanks to the success of a treatment called cytoreductive surgery plus hyperthermic intraperitoneal chemotherapy (HIPEC).

-- Early Stages: Patients diagnosed at an early stage can have a life expectancy extending beyond 5 years with aggressive treatment.
+• Early Stages: Patients who get an early stage can live past 5 years with an aggressive treatment.

 Comparison of Life Expectancy Across Different Stages